noaione/yuusha-shoukan-ln/sources/v11/chapter4.md

 but rather a concubine.
 In that case, why is it that Chris’s mother, who is supposed to be a concubine, is living in the largest room of the inner palace?

-The reason for this is simple: ...
-Chris’s mother is the real ruler of the inner palace.
+The reason for this is simple: ...Chris’s mother is the real ruler of the inner palace.

 Reaching the room she was looking for, she knocked lightly and waited for a